Statue of Johnny Cash

 A statue of singer-songwriter Johnny Cash is installed in the U.S. Capitol, in Washington, D.C., as part of the National Statuary Hall Collection.
 The sculpture was gifted by the U.S state of Arkansas replacing the statue of James P. Clarke.
-The statue depicts Johnny Cash with a guitar swung across his back, with him carrying a bible in his right hand.
+The statue depicts Cash with a guitar swung across his back, with him carrying a Bible in his right hand.